lekoala/silverstripe-debugbar/README.md

 since this makes the chrome request inspector very slow due to the large amount of header data)
 - force_proxy: always use the database proxy instead of built in PDO collector (enabled by default)
 - check_local_ip: do not display the DebugBar is not using a local ip (enabled by default)
+- find_source: trace which file generate the query  (enabled by default)

 Helpers
 ==================